 The aim is to help people make informed choices about how to offer their support.
 Our staff are pleased to share their Cambodian experiences with visitors and provide information about the wider issues in Cambodia.
 They can give tips on how to provide the maximum amount of benefit from getting involved.
 They can also give advice on some of the things it’s best not to do.

 Would be supporters are interested in a wide range of humanitarian topics.
-We have information on a range of projects that cover many sectors including: education, agricultural development, vocational training, building, support for vulnerable people, health and hygiene, water supplies, landmine removal, environmental & biodiversity protection & education, recycling.
+We have worked with a range of local projects over the years that cover many sectors including: education, agricultural development, vocational training, building, support for vulnerable people, health and hygiene, water supplies, environmental & biodiversity protection & education, recycling.

 We help local businesses to connect with the community